Rincon Puerto Rico: Your Guide to the Coolest Surf Town (2023)

 How to get to Rincon Puerto Rico

 How far is Rincon from San Juan Airport?
-The drive from San Juan airport to Rincon is a 2.5-hour drive.
+The drive from San Juan airport to Rincon is a 2.5-hour drive to 3-hour drive.

 Where to Stay in Rincon Puerto Rico